wuespace/telestion-client/README.md

 [ESLint](https://eslint.org/) is a code linter and analyzer.
 It detects syntax errors in your code.

-ESLint is integrated in the `start` and `build` scripts and give you many
+ESLint is integrated in the `start` and `build` scripts and give you many rules to control the style, syntax and usage of Javascript functionality.

 ### TypeScript